Italian Judge Borsellino Assassination: 30 Years of Mafia Injustice through Misdirections inside the Masonic State

 “It is for this reason – she recalled – that my family decided to desert the official ceremonies on the massacres of ’92, it is no coincidence that my mother did not want a state funeral, precisely because she understood …”.

-First, the only two magistrates investigated for having channeled the investigation onto bogus tracks were acquitted of the investigation into the bombing of judge Paolo Borsellino and his escort of cops (5 persons), perpetrated on 19 July 1992 in via D’Amelio in Palermo, now they have suffered the same lucky fate of the three policemen ended up on trial: one acquitted and two not punishable by prescription of the crime.
+First, they were acquitted the only two magistrates investigated for having channeled onto bogus tracks the investigation into the bombing of judge Paolo Borsellino and his escort of cops (5 persons), perpetrated on 19 July 1992 in via D’Amelio in Palermo, now they have suffered the same lucky fate of the three policemen ended up on trial: one acquitted and two not punishable by prescription of the crime.

 We report below the outcome of the judicial affair in which the family members of the murdered magistrate took up a civil action, including Fiammetta Borsellino who has always insinuated the direction of occult powers in the assassin ambush as in the misdirection, highlighting the role of Freemasonry.